-Students who are absent from school may not participate in any after school or evening school sponsored events such as sports, dances, etc.
+Students who are absent from school may not participate in any after school or evening school sponsored events such as sports, CED, dances, and possibly field trips.
+After 7 student absences in a trimester, a parent, teacher and administrator conference needs to take place to discuss the potential educational impact on the students academic standing.

-When he/she returns to school, the student must bring a written note to his/her homeroom teacher signed by a parent/legal guardian stating the reason for absence.
+After an absence and he/she returns to school, the student must bring a written note to his/her homeroom teacher signed by a parent/legal guardian stating the reason for absence.
 The school reserves the right to require a doctor's note for absences due to illness or injury or need for assessment/evaluation.
-A child may not return to school until he/she is well enough to participate in all school activities.
+A child may not return to school until he/she is well enough to participate in all school activities including recess.